CINCINNATI -- Marvin Bryce Sr. figures if he can open up the skies for inner-city youth, he can open up their whole worlds.

-An anonymous donor gave the local chapter $10,000 for the program.
+An anonymous donor pledged $10,000 to the local chapter for the program.
 Bryce is serving as the chapter’s youth aviation director and expects to have the program up and running in the coming weeks.

 The goal is to start working with a dozen or so young people to teach them what they need to know to fly a plane or pursue another career in aviation.
 Even if the kids decide aviation isn’t for them, Bryce said the program will show them that there are opportunities in life beyond what they see in their neighborhoods.